temken/obscura/docs/source/01_Getting_Started.rst

 Using *obscura* as a library
 ----------------------------

-If we want to use *obscura* functions in an external code, we can do so and import is as a library.
+If we want to use *obscura* functions in an external code, we can do so and import it as a library.
 We recommend to do this inside your CMake build, where *obscura* can be downloaded, built, included, and linked automatically during the build of your code.